On October 15th, Asia Promotion Association launched a "Hepatitis B" eradication campaign in Alberta article cover image

-Starting from October 15th, Asia Promotion Association launched a campaign to eliminate “Hepatitis B” in Alberta
+On October 15th, Asia Promotion Association launched a "Hepatitis B" eradication campaign in Alberta

-Starting from October 15th, Asia Promotion Association launched a campaign to eliminate “Hepatitis B” in Alberta.
-On the morning of October 15th, 2014, the Asia Pacific Health Promotion Association (Asian P…
+On October 15th, Asia Promotion Association launched a "Hepatitis B" eradication campaign in Alberta.
+On the morning of October 15, 2014, the Asia Pacific Health Promotion Association (Asian P…

 Jennifer Yeager Therapeutic Specialist-HBV